Miss World riots: Riots

-After this, a column appeared in the Lagos-based Christian newspaper ThisDay on Saturday 16 November, in which journalist Isioma Daniel wrote that the Islamic prophet Muhammad would probably have approved of the Miss World competition: 'The Muslims thought it was immoral to bring ninety-two women to Nigeria and ask them to revel in vanity.
+After this, a column appeared in the Lagos-based newspaper ThisDay on Saturday 16 November, in which journalist Isioma Daniel wrote that the Islamic prophet Muhammad would probably have approved of the Miss World competition: 'The Muslims thought it was immoral to bring ninety-two women to Nigeria and ask them to revel in vanity.
 What would Mohammed think?
 In all honesty, he would probably have chosen a wife from one of them.'
 This sparked outrage among some Muslims, and from 20 till 23 November the city of Kaduna was the stage of bloody riots between Muslims and Christians.
 Two years earlier, Kaduna had already seen violent Christian-Muslim clashes.
 Many inhabitants had a strong sense of injustice because none of the perpetrators had been prosecuted afterwards.
 Moreover, the riots had caused Christians and Muslims to concentrate and isolate themselves in separate districts.
 The ThisDay incident caused latent tensions in the religiously divided city to erupt.